gxli/SA-JEPA/README.md

 > capped only by `train.umap.volumetric_max_points` (default `100000`).
 No
 > default fraction sampling is applied.

+> **CDD cache reproducibility:** CUDA and CPU CDD use different Gaussian
+> smoothing implementations (PyTorch separable convolution vs. SciPy
+> `ndimage.gaussian_filter`) and are not bit-identical.
+Session CDD cache
+> metadata records the effective backend via `cdd_effective_use_gpu`; compare
+> runs using the same backend when exact recovery numbers matter.

 ## ⚙️ Hyperparameter Knobs

 > Config files should either declare `base_config` or be run through the